 The Knowledge Project Podcast with Shane Parrish

-The Knowledge Project Podcast explores ideas, methods, and mental models, that will help you expand your mind, live deliberately, and master the best of what other people have already figured out.
+The Knowledge Project Podcast explores the ideas, methods, and mental models, that help expand your mind, live deliberately, and master the best of what other people have already figured out.

 “This show is unique in that it actually delivers on what others promise.
 It’s interesting and practical in a way that is unobtrusive.”